another-danny/mpv-yt-watch/README.md

 # mpv-yt-watch
-A combination of both mpv and yt-dlp to allow users to watch youtube videos via their terminal, completely browserless.
+A command line utility combining both mpv and yt-dlp to allow users to watch and/or download youtube videos via their terminal, completely browserless.

 ## Features ##
 - Responsive terminal based interface